-In the first semester of thesis/final project work (usually no earlier than the second semester of enrollment in the graduate program), a student normally registers for three thesis/final project credit hours.
+In the first semester of thesis/final project work (usually no earlier than the second semester of enrollment in the graduate program), a student normally registers for three thesis/final project credit hours working on the thesis/final project proposal.

-Before the end of the add/drop period, graduate program directors/ coordinators must provide the Office of the Registrar with a list of all students who will be registered for thesis/final project (XXX 699/XXX 698), along with their thesis/final project titles and the names of their advisors.
+Before the end of the add/drop period, graduate program directors/coordinators must provide the Office of the Registrar with a list of all students who will be registered for thesis/final project (XXX 699/XXX 698), along with their thesis/final project titles and the names of their advisors.